 Justin Bieber: Steps to Stardom

-The exhibit, which opened in February of 2018, will now be in place until at least the end of 2021.
+The Justin Bieber exhibit, Steps to Stardom, remains in place at the Stratford Perth Museum.
+The exhibit, which opened in February of 2018, will now be in place until at least the end of 2022.

 The museum works closely with Bieber and his family members and continues to receive new items for the exhibit.
 Most recently Justin’s grandparents brought a number of very personal items from Justin and Hailey’s wedding to the museum.
 Those items are already on display.